-Definitions of the performance characteristics are based on: DOI: 10.13140/RG.2.1.2060.5608
+Definitions of the performance characteristics are based on: ISO 16 577:2016

+3.3 Consistency considerations

-- 3.3 Consistence considerations harmonization of markers and methods between different laboratories in case of shared database ring testError!
-Bookmark not defined. - (a) Use defined collection of varieties representing a wide range of alleles as a reference in all labs to test consistency between labs - (b) Duplicates, sub-samples, individual plants of a variety to check the consistency of the DNA profiles and estimate the error-rate between labs - (c) Agreements on the scoring of molecular data.
+To achieve consistency of results, the process of harmonization of markers and methods between different laboratories in the case of a shared database (ring test) should consider:

+- (a) Use of a defined collection of varieties representing a wide range of alleles as a reference in all labs to test consistency between labs - (b) Inclusion of duplicates, sub-samples, individual plants of a variety to check the consistency of the DNA profiles and estimate the error-rate between labs - (c) Agreements on the scoring of molecular data.
 The necessity to develop a protocol for allele/band scoring between labs depends on the used marker type (e.g. essential for SSR).
-The protocol could address how to score the following: - i. rare alleles (i.e. those at a specific locus which appear with a frequency below an agreed threshold (commonly 5-10%) in a population); - ii. null alleles (an allele whose effect is an absence of PCR product at the molecular level); - iii. "faint" bands (i.e. bands where the intensity falls below an agreed threshold of detection, set either empirically or automatically, and the scoring of which may be open to question);
+The protocol could address how to score the following: - i. rare alleles (i.e. those at a specific locus which appear with a frequency below an agreed threshold (commonly 5-10%) in a population); - ii. null alleles (an allele whose effect is an absence of PCR product at the molecular level); - iii. "faint" bands (i.e. bands where the intensity falls below an agreed threshold of detection, set either empirically or automatically, and the scoring of which may be open to question); - iv. missing data (i.e. any locus for which there are no data recorded for whatever reason in a variety or varieties); and - v. monomorphic bands or non-informative allele scores (those alleles/bands which appear in every variety analyzed, i.e. are not polymorphic in a particular variety collection).